 - are uncomfortable discussing arguments or reaching opinions.

 Candidates should ensure they are familiar with the wide range of materials available to help them with their studies.
-In addition to material provided by tuition providers, and ACCA's website, students are encouraged, as discussed above, to regularly read up on current issues and to be aware of the matters discussed in articles prepared by the examining team.
+In addition to material provided by tuition providers, and ACCA's website, candidates are encouraged, as discussed above, to regularly read up on current issues.

-Written by a member of the Paper P7 examining team
+Written by a member of the P7 examining team